A Ph.D. in English, Dr. Kim teaches at Murray State College. He also keeps honeybees.

-I did not shake hands with Mr. Auden himself personally when I went to hear his lecture on Modern Poetry held at Seoul National University in South Korea.
-But I did ask him a question so that my question, along with his response, would be recorded and kept in the archives of Seoul National University as I was then a butting [sic] poet, full of ambition.
-It was in the mid 70’s and I was a wet-behind-ears undergraduate English major, dreaming to become a writer, attending an unknown private college in Cheong Ju, South Korea, which now has become the University of Cheong Ju, two of the largest universities in Choong Buk Province, about two hours south from Seoul.
-It took me nearly three hours—one way—to attend the lecture: a two-hour express bus ride through the new national highway and then another hour ride on the notoriously difficult to identify Seoul City bus with numbers for its myriad unfathomable destinations.
+I did not personally shake hands with Mr. Auden himself when I went to hear his lecture on modern poetry held at Seoul National University in South Korea.
+But I did ask him a question so that my question, along with his response, would be recorded and kept in the archives of Seoul National University, as I was then a butting [sic] poet, full of ambition.
+It was in the mid-’70s, and I was a wet-behind-ears undergraduate English major, dreaming of becoming a writer, attending an unknown private college in Cheong Ju, South Korea, which now has become the University of Cheong Ju, two of the largest universities in Choong Buk Province, about two hours south from Seoul.
+It took me nearly three hours—one way—to attend the lecture: a two-hour express bus ride through the new national highway and then another hour ride on the notoriously difficult-to-identify Seoul City bus with numbers for its myriad of unfathomable destinations.

 Irony in the Unknown Citizen